donno2048/PyDonno/README.md

 This is a single PyPI package to install all my packages.

+## Install requirements (only needed on Linux)

+`sudo apt install ffmpeg libsm6 libxext6 nasm python3-tk -y`

 ## To use

 Just install the package.

 ### From PyPI

-`py -m pip install PyDonno`
+`python3 -m pip install PyDonno`

 ### From GitHub

-`py -m pip install git+https://github.com/donno2048/PyDonno`
+`python3 -m pip install git+https://github.com/donno2048/PyDonno`